MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ```

 > [!NOTE]
-> When submittting jobs to the Azure Quantum Resource Estimator, you can't pass input parameters for operations.
+> When submitting jobs to the Resource Estimator, you can't pass input parameters for operations.

 Now, you submit the quantum circuit to the Azure Quantum Resource Estimator for all combinations of job parameters and input arguments.

-Since the Azure Quantum Resource Estimator doesn't support input parameters for operations, you'll create a wrapper operation on the fly by inserting the bitwidth directly into the source code and then compiling it using `qsharp.compile`.
+Since the Resource Estimator doesn't support input parameters for operations, you'll create a wrapper operation on the fly by inserting the bitwidth directly into the source code and then compiling it using `qsharp.compile`.
 This is a generic method that you can use to generate operations for resource estimation from Python.

-You'll then submit this wrapper operation for each experiment configuration using `qsharp.azure.submit`.
-This will return a job object from which you can extract the Job ID and store it in the `jobs` dictionary.
-Note that loop will not wait for jobs to be finished.
+Next, submit this wrapper operation for each experiment configuration using `qsharp.azure.submit`.
+This will return a `job` object from which you can extract the `job_id` and store it in the `jobs` dictionary.
+Note that the loop will not wait for jobs to be finished.

 ```python
 # This initializes a `jobs` dictionary with the same keys as `input_params` and